 - 5. Essays must be related to horses or the horse industry.
 Essays not conforming to topic guidelines will be disqualified.

 - 6. Essays must include a separate title page with the following information:

 - a.
 Title of Essay

 - b.
 First and Last Name

 - c.
 Address

 - d.
 County

 - e.
 District

 - F. Division

 - 7. The title page will be removed before the essays are judged no names, counties, etc., will appear on the essays.
 PLEASE NOTE: The title of the essay must also appear on the actual body of the paper without the contestant's name, county, district, etc...

-- Deadline: All entries must be submitted as a PDF online at https://tinyurl.com/ga4hhorseshow2022 and entered on the 4-H Camp & Event Registration website, by the County Extension Staff no later than 12:00 PM, May 20, 2022.
+- 8. All essay, art and photography entries should be entered online in Event Registration no later than 12:00 PM, May 3, 2023. and mailed to: Jade Andrews Haston, Attn: Horse Show Contest Entries, 331 Hoke Smith Annex, Athens, Georgia 30362.
+All entries should be postmarked by May 3, 2023.

 GEORGIA 4-H HORSE PHOTOGRAPHY CONTEST